Crimson-Blade/p-translation-website/content/products/therapy copy 3.md

 ---
-title: Negative Pressure Wound Therapy PU Dressing Kits
+title: LS Suction Track Pad
 description: Negative pressure wound therapy dressing kits are specified dressings and accessories used as an interface between the NPWT device and the patient’s wound.
 type: Pad
 thumb: ../../src/images/products/pad.jpg